Merry week before Christmas, gentle reader.

 Do you have a little who likes to help make cookies?
 Make these.
 If you need something quick to take to the office for a treat, make these.
 If you love a melt-in-your-mouth cookie with just the taste of butter, sugar, and cinnamon (and who doesn’t?) make these.
 You don’t need many ingredients; you probably have everything you need right now in your pantry; it’s fun for littles to roll the balls in cinnamon and sugar, and you can’t beat the results.

-Here are my 7 serious reasons why Snickerdoodles are the perfect cookie.
+Here are 8 reasons why Snickerdoodles are the perfect cookie.
 Following them, you will find my favorite Snickerdoodle recipe.
 And a few tips.
 And how to add toasted buttered pecans to them.
-My, my.
-You got more from this post than you were expecting, didn’t you?

 Why Snickerdoodles are the Perfect Cookie

-- You only need a few simple ingredients.
-Furthermore.
-They are ingredients that you likely already have in your home kitchen*, even if you don’t consider it very well-stocked.
+- You only need a few simple ingredients, all of which you likely have* in your home kitchen.

 - You get to make little balls out of the dough, and then roll them in sugar-cinnamon.
-This is basically playing with your food, folks.
-Aaaand you get away with it.
+This is basically playing with your food.
 Plus, you can eat a little sugary ball from time to time.
 Icing.
 On the cake.
 As it were.

 - They are wonderful hot out of the oven.
-They are equally wonderful cold.
+They are equally captivating in their cooled state.
 They are good with coffee.
 They are great with milk.
 Wait.
 I am hearing the copy for a children’s book in there.

 - The name: “Snickerdoodle.”
 It’s fun to bandy around.
 It’s super-fun to say when one is on the phone, as in “Yes, hi there, I’m just making Snickerdoodles. . . “ Try it.
 Say it aloud.
 See?
 Wasn’t that fun?
 Don’t you want to say that to somebody?